diogoaurelio/schedoscopeWiki/Command-Reference.md

 ## Schedoscope REST Client

 There is also the Schedoscope REST client, which communicates with a running Schedoscope instance via the REST interface.
-The client can be started via the class `org.schedoscope.scheduler.api.SchedoscopeRestService` passing it the command to execute.
+The client can be started via the class `org.schedoscope.scheduler.rest.client.SchedoscopeRestCli` passing it the command to execute.

 For example:

-    java -cp ${MY_SCHEDOSCOPE_CP} -Dlogback.configurationFile=${MY_SCHEDOSCOPE_FOLDER}/eci-logging.xml -Dconfig.file=${MY_SCHEDOSCOPE_FOLDER}/schedoscope.conf org.schedoscope.scheduler.api.SchedoscopeClientControl views -o
+    java -cp ${MY_SCHEDOSCOPE_CP} -Dlogback.configurationFile=${MY_SCHEDOSCOPE_FOLDER}/eci-logging.xml -Dconfig.file=${MY_SCHEDOSCOPE_FOLDER}/schedoscope.conf org.schedoscope.scheduler.rest.client.SchedoscopeRestCli views -o

 For this work, the configuration properties